 After you've color corrected this layer, add a Layer Mask to it and Fill the mask with Black.

-Using a Soft Brush with about 50% or Less Opacity, paint over the mask and softly reveal a small glow on the walls of the tower
+Using a Soft Brush with about 50% or less Opacity, paint over the mask and softly reveal a small glow on the walls of the tower.

-Following the previous steps, create a Layer Mask, next to the color corrected layer and Fill it with Black.
+Following the previous steps, create a Layer Mask, next to the color corrected layer, and Fill it with Black.

-Repeat what you did in the previous steps and duplicate the small village at the base of the Castle.
+Repeat what you did in the previous steps and duplicate the small village at the base of the castle.
 Apply a Layer Mask on this layer and paint over the areas that will be affected with the immediate light from its surroundings.

 To sweeten the deal, add some welcoming fires and torches at the gate of the castle.
 The torches can be painted or cloned in.
-You can even do the extra mile and add some flags on the gate.
+You can even go the extra mile and add some flags on the gate.